LEQEMBI- lecanemab injection, solution LECANEMAB AUTOINJECTOR- lecanemab-irmb injection, solution

 • 17 PATIENT COUNSELING INFORMATION

-Advise the patient and/or caregiver to read the FDA-approved patient labeling (Medication Guide).
+Advise the patient and/or caregiver to read the FDA-approved patient labeling (Medication Guide and Instructions for Use).

 Amyloid Related Imaging Abnormalities

 Inform patients that LEQEMBI may cause Amyloid Related Imaging Abnormalities or “ARIA”.
 ARIA most commonly presents as a temporary swelling in areas of the brain that usually resolves over time.
 Some people may also have small spots of bleeding in or on the surface of the brain.
 Inform patients that most people with swelling in areas of the brain do not experience symptoms; however, some people may experience symptoms such as headache, confusion, dizziness, vision changes, nausea, aphasia, weakness, or seizure.
-Instruct patients to notify their healthcare provider if these symptoms occur.
+Instruct patients to notify their healthcare provider immediately if these symptoms occur.
+Clinical evaluation should be performed, and an MRI may be considered.
+Inform patients that serious symptoms of ARIA may occur and that ARIA can be fatal.
 Inform patients that events of intracerebral hemorrhage greater than 1 cm in diameter have been reported infrequently in patients taking LEQEMBI, and that the use of antithrombotic or thrombolytic medications while taking LEQEMBI may increase the risk of bleeding in the brain.
 Notify patients that their healthcare provider will perform MRI scans to monitor for ARIA [see Warnings and Precautions (5.1)].

 Inform patients that although ARIA can occur in any patient treated with LEQEMBI, there is an increased risk in patients who are ApoE ε4 homozygotes and that testing for ApoE ε4 status should be performed prior to initiation of treatment to inform the risk of developing ARIA.
 Prior to testing, discuss with patients the risk of ARIA across genotypes and the implications of genetic testing results.
 Inform patients that if testing is not performed, it cannot be determined if they are ApoE ε4 homozygotes and at a higher risk for ARIA.